namitharayasam/ARVR-Project-GeoNav/README.md

 Explore the live version of GeoNav hosted on Vercel: https://geonav.vercel.app

 ## **Future Enhancements**
-- **AR/VR Headset Compatibility:** Extend the project to support AR/VR headsets for full immersive experiences.
+- **AR/VR Headset Compatibility**: Extend the project to support AR/VR headsets for full immersive experiences.
-- **Custom 3D Models:** Add the ability to load custom 3D models, such as landmarks and buildings.
+- **Custom 3D Models**: Add the ability to load custom 3D models, such as landmarks and buildings.
-- **Enhanced Interactions:** Improve user interactions with tooltips, pop-ups, and more detailed information about geographic entities.
+- **Enhanced Interactions**: Improve user interactions with tooltips, pop-ups, and more detailed information about geographic entities.